Microsoft-Web/HOL-PageInspector/HOL.md

  	![Log on link positioned on the left](./images/Log-on-link-positioned-on-the-left.png?raw=true "Log on link positioned on the left")

-	_Log on link positioned on the left_
+	_Log In link positioned on the left_

 1. With Toggle Inspection Mode selected, select the Log In link to open its code.